jaelen-venable/Flash_Cards_Project/README.md

 ## Rules

-* Match the cards with the same picture in a timed fashion
+* Match the cards with the same picture
 * The fastest time wins